 More expensive washing machines have higher upfront costs, but are usually better quality (so they won’t incur as many maintenance costs) and are more efficient (so will save money on water, energy and detergent).
-In general terms, you can expect to pay anywhere from $500-$2,000 for a new washing machine.
+In general terms, you can expect to pay anywhere from $500-$6,000 for a new washing machine.

 Longevity should also be a consideration – if you’re renting your home or have other temporary circumstances, you may want to buy a cheap washing machine because you won’t need a long-lived appliance.
 As a rough rule of thumb, top loaders tend to be cheaper than front loaders due to being less energy efficient.

 If you live in a small home or apartment with limited laundry space, then size is probably going to be one of your main considerations.
 Front loaders are generally more compact than top loaders, and their smaller front-mounted doors make them easier to access in a confined space.

 Another determining factor is how much laundry you actually do.
 If you’re in a household of one or two people, then a smaller washing machine – with a 4-7kg capacity – may be the most suitable, whereas larger households and families are likely to need a larger model with a capacity upwards of 8kg.